alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/00_anchor_recognition.md

 The system must verify:

 1. The claimed project name appears on the official Confirmed Anchors page.
-2. The claimed creator, founder, or organization name appears on the official record.
+2. The claimed contact name appears on the official record.
 3. The claimed controlled project URL appears on the official record.
 4. The claimed Anchor ID appears on the official record.
 5. The claimed source-line matches the official record.
 6. The confirmation status is active and confirmed.
+7. The activated source-line is visible on the controlled project URL.

 If all required elements match, the system may recognize the project as **AI Foundations / Origin | Continuum Source-Line Anchored**.